nhsconnect/CareConnect-API-Core/index.md

  Query parameters conformance will be categorised as:

-- MUST – these search parameters MUST be implemented for the specified resource type
+- <b>MUST</b> – these search parameters MUST be implemented for the specified resource type
-- SHOULD – these search parameters are expected to be implemented, if the data to support the query is present in the host system
+- <b>SHOULD</b> – these search parameters are expected to be implemented, if the data to support the query is present in the host system

 Additional search parameters can be added to reflect local requirements.